The funeral of Atatiana Jefferson will officially be held Thursday at 11 a.m., according to civil rights attorney Lee Merritt.

 “The Carr family is invited.
 There is room for them.
 They are more than welcome.
 They’ll be respected.
 They’ll be treated with dignity, and that’s what should happen,” Carter said.

-Former Fort Worth Officer Aaron Dean, one of the officers who responded to the call at Jefferson’s house, resigned from the force and has been charged with her murder.
-Jim Lane, a Fort Worth attorney who is representing Dean, declined to comment on the case.
+Former Fort Worth officer Aaron Dean, one of two policemen who responded to the neighbor’s call to check on Jefferson’s house, has been charged with her murder.
+He has resigned from the force.
+Jim Lane, his attorney, declined to comment on the case.

 The shooting left the community on edge.
 Besides the optics of a police officer shooting a woman in her own home, Dean is white, and Atatiana Jefferson was African American.

-Jefferson, 28, was playing video games with her nephew when the two officers arrived, responding to a concerned call from a neighbor about the exterior doors being open at that late hour.
+Jefferson, 28, was playing video games with her nephew when the two officers arrived, responding to a call from a neighbor about Jefferson’ exterior doors being open after 2 a.m. on October 12.

-As officers walked in the dark outside the house, Jefferson heard the noise in the backyard, pulled a gun from her purse and pointed it toward the window, police said.
+As officers walked outside the house around 2:30 a.m., Jefferson heard noises in the backyard, pulled a gun from her purse and pointed it toward the window, police said.

 Dean yelled, “Put your hands up!
 Show me your hands!” before he fired through the window, killing Jefferson, body camera footage shows.

-The officers had not identified themselves as police officers.
+The officers had not identified themselves as law enforcement.

 On Saturday, a small group of protesters marched in Fort Worth.
 The gathering had been planned to commemorate the 60th anniversary of Martin Luther King Jr.’s visit to the city, but Jefferson’s killing gave the demonstration another meaning, according to CNN affiliate KTVT.